Computational Complexity Evaluation of Neural Network Applications in Signal Processing: Introduction

 The paper is organized as follows.
-In Sec.~\ref{Sec:metris} we describe the details of different computational metrics from soft- and hardware implementation levels.
-Sec.~\ref{Sec:complexity} presents how to compute the computational complexity of different NN layers.
-Sec.~\ref{Sec:results} describes the results of our evaluation of how complexity grows against the design parameters of each NN layer.
-We also address the impact of quantization on different computational complexity metrics.
+Firstly, Sec.~\ref{Sec:low-complex-methods} provides an overview of the main strategies enabling low computational complexity NN-based equalizers from training to hardware synthesis, while still maintaining attractive Q-factor gains.
+In Sec.~\ref{Sec:metrics} we describe the details of different computational metrics for the training and inference stages.
+Sec.~\ref{Sec:complexity} outlines a method for computing the computational complexity of diverse neural network layers based on their hyperparameters, traversing from the software to the hardware level.
+The computational complexity growth against the design parameters of each neural network layer is discussed in Section~\ref{Sec:results}.
+Additionally, in Section~\ref{Sec:case-study}, we explore the impact of quantization on different computational complexity metrics and present a practical study in the realm of channel equalization.
+This study exemplifies complexity reduction approaches and elucidates the performance and complexity trade-offs associated with compensating nonlinearities in optical coherent transmissions.
 Our findings are summarized in the conclusion.